ben-manes/gradle-versions-plugin/README.md

 A project that *consumes* a platform does not declare that platform's constraints, under any of `platform("group:artifact:version")`, `enforcedPlatform`, or `platform(project(":platform"))`.
-Gradle hands those versions to the consumer as resolution metadata, which `checkConstraints` does not read, so they are not enumerated in the consumer's report.
+Gradle supplies those versions to the consumer as resolution metadata, which `checkConstraints` does not read, so they are not enumerated in the consumer's report.
 This does not affect the modules the consumer declares itself: a versionless declaration whose version the platform supplies is reported and offered updates as usual.
-Only a module the consumer never declares is absent, and the platform project's own report covers those.
+Only a module the consumer never declares is absent, and those appear in the platform project's own report.

 The platform a platform project imports is reported here, though.
-A build whose platform project declares `api(platform("group:artifact:version"))` reaches that BOM's constraints without naming the BOM anywhere the report covers, and an included build's platform hides it further, since that build is reported separately (see [Composite builds](#composite-builds)).
-With `checkConstraints` the BOM gets an entry of its own beside the versionless declarations it supplies, so the coordinate to bump is one the report names.
-A build that states a version for every module it declares reaches no further than the platform project itself.
-The walk stops at the first published platform: a BOM that BOM imports states the BOM's version choice rather than the build's, and a BOM a library brings along as resolution metadata is not one the build imported, so neither is reported.
-The BOM's entry names every platform project that imports it, by build tree path.
+A build whose platform project declares `api(platform("group:artifact:version"))` reaches that BOM's constraints, but the BOM itself is declared nowhere the report covers, and a platform in an included build is further out of reach, since that build is reported separately (see [Composite builds](#composite-builds)).
+With `checkConstraints` an entry for the BOM is printed beside the versionless declarations whose versions it supplies, so the coordinate to bump appears in the report.
+Where the build declares a version for every module, the walk goes no further than the platform project itself.
+It also stops at the first published platform: a BOM imported by that BOM reflects the BOM's version rather than the build's, and a BOM that arrives as a library's resolution metadata was never imported by the build, so neither is reported.
+Every platform project that imports the BOM is printed on the BOM's entry, by build tree path.

 The platform behind a constrained module's version is included in that module's own entry either way, as `constrained by the platform :platform` for a platform project included in the build and `constrained by the platform group:artifact` for a BOM, whose own version appears on its own entry.
-A platform is only included when its constraint is the same version the entry shows: if something else in the build required a higher version and won out, changing the platform would not change that version.
-The coordinate to bump appears on the entry where the version is held (see
-[Respecting declared bounds](#respecting-declared-bounds)).
+The platform is only printed when its constraint is the same version the entry shows.
+If something else in the build required a higher version and won out, changing the platform would not change that version, so nothing is printed.
+The coordinate to bump appears on the entry where the version is stated (see [Respecting declared bounds](#respecting-declared-bounds)).
 This line does not depend on `checkConstraints`.
 The same names are present in the JSON and XML reports as `constrainedBy`, beside the `platformProjects` importers of a